Connect with others who understand.

 You can help keep your home safer for loved ones who have persecutory delusions, especially if they’ve ever become aggressive.
 Keep anything that could be dangerous, such as knives or heavy objects, out of reach.
 Additionally, clear out clutter and obstacles that could pose tripping hazards.

 When a person’s delusion has subsided, sometimes it can be helpful to talk to them and calmly ask them about the experience.
-But if this type of conversation is disturbing for them, however, it’s best to avoid agitating them.
+If this type of conversation is disturbing for them, however, it’s best to avoid agitating them.

 When a Persecutory Delusion Is an Emergency

 If a situation feels dangerous and you’re worried about your safety or the safety of the person experiencing the delusion, call 911 or emergency services.
 EMTs are trained to perform interventions with people who may be experiencing a persecutory delusion and can help ensure that no one is harmed.
-In severe situations a delusional person may require hospitalization in order to be stabilized.
+In severe situations, a delusional person may require hospitalization for their mental health condition in order to be stabilized.

 Find Your Team